appdevumd/bitcamp_2024_dart-flutter/README.md

 # Flutter Bitcamp Demo

 This is a very basic flutter app for the purpose of demonstrating how to get started with flutter.
-Follow the instructions below to install flutter and run the app.
+Follow the instructions below to install flutter, open the app's code using Visual Studio Code or Android Studio, and run the app.

 ## Prerequisites